 Alternatively, instead of adding a long list of bookmarks to the folder, many schools will create a published Google Site or a published Google Doc to host the links and resources in a single viewable page.
 Either way you approach it, providing helpful links and resources will allow your users to quickly access the sites they need.

-Learn more about the Top G Suite Enterprise for Education Features outlined by school districts who have already adopted GSEfE.
+Learn more about the top Google Workspace for Education Plus features outlined by school districts who have already adopted Education Plus

 Google for Education Training Consultant